ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling

 \section{Implementation Notes}

-The scheduler is transport agnostic.
-It consumes recovery events and sender timestamps and can run above TCP or QUIC, inside a tunnel, or alongside coded object recovery.
-Per-object work consists of a small number of arithmetic operations.
-In practice it is useful to exclude small control objects from smoothing via a minimum size threshold and release them immediately.
+The scheduler operates on reconstructed data blocks produced by LT3, using recovery events and LT3 sender timestamps to determine release timing.
+It is independent of the nature of the traffic carried through LT3 and applies equally when the carried traffic consists of packets, multiple concurrent flows, or other data formats.
+Per-block work consists of a small number of arithmetic operations.
+In practice it is useful to exclude small control blocks from smoothing via a minimum size threshold and release them immediately.

 \paragraph{Representative static settings.}